darth-jpg/journey_to_the_sun/README.md

 # Raquel's Journey to the Sun

+Disclaimer: This was just a testgame, something I had fun creating, please be advised that can exist some bugs.

+## Description
 A platformer game where Raquel embarks on a journey to find the sun in the darkness, narrated by Ricardo.

-## Description
 In this 3-minute adventure, you play as Raquel, a girl with golden hair and slightly tanned skin, who must overcome various challenges to find the sun.
-The story is narrated by Ricardo, who has dark hair and fair skin.
+The story is narrated by Ricardo.

 ## Controls
 - **Left Arrow**: Move left